 A faster and easier option to scan photos is to use an iPhone or iPad and a photo scanner app.
 The apps we will discuss here are: Pic Scanner and Pic Scanner Gold.

 Pic Scanner Gold is a much advanced version of Pic Scanner.
-It does everything Pic Scanner does, plus it can scan photos at higher resolution, has a powerful 19-tool editor, lets you import pictures from Photos app for pooling with scanned ones.
-It can also convert photos into slideshows, e-greeting cards and shareable albums; and allows many more ways to share and save photos.
-It costs US$4.99 for unlimited use.
-[Website] [App Store link]
+It does everything Pic Scanner does, plus it can scan photos in higher resolution, has a 19-tool editor, lets you import pictures from Photos app for pooling with scanned pics.
+It can also make photos into slideshows, greeting cards and shareable albums; and allows many more ways to share and save photos.
+It costs US$7.99 for unlimited use.
+No subscriptions, no in-app purchases [Website] [App Store link]

 Why use an app?